 Workbooks are only effective if your child is using them.
 One of the best ways to set your child up for success with workbooks is to get them involved with the process of choosing workbooks.
 Fortunately, there is a variety of content available to choose from.
 If you can get your child’s buy in from the beginning of the process, you are already winning the battle.

 After you have your workbooks, make working in them a part of your family’s routine.
 Often, carving out time for school work during the summer is a challenge.
 Consider making workbook time a priority in the morning, before the hustle and bustle of pool visits and playdates begins.
 Depending on your child’s age and attention, you can encourage workbook time for 15-45 minutes per day, 3-5 days per week.
 For extra incentive, and to combat the inevitable groans that can happen to even the best student, offer a special treat for every book completed or time goal met.
 A family ice cream date, extra gas money, or a trip to a favorite beach may just keep your child invested in their school success this summer.

 A Few of Our Favorites

-Our Tutors and team took some time to put together a list of some of our favorite workbooks.
+The tutors we work with and team took some time to put together a list of some of our favorite workbooks.
 Give these a look before choosing your first few this summer.